It’s Safer Internet Day on 5th February 2019 and this year we’ve pulled together some top internet safety tips for both parents and businesses.

 Parental controls are an important part of keeping your child safe online.
-They block websites that you believe to be inappropriate for your child and you can also use them to limit the amount of time that your children spend on the internet.
+They block websites that you believe to be inappropriate for your child.
+You can also use them to limit the amount of time that your children spend on the internet.

 Use child-safe versions of search engines and popular websites

 There are several search engines that are designed specifically for children.
-These search engines allow them the freedom to use the internet for educational purposes, without the risk of seeing web pages that aren’t appropriate for their age group.
+These search engines allow them the freedom to use the internet for educational purposes, without the risk of seeing web pages that aren’t age appropriate.
 Popular social media website YouTube has a child-friendly version, which is a useful function, but isn’t perfect, so it is best to monitor what your child is looking at online, even when the child-friendly versions of websites are being used.

 Be share aware

 Encourage your children to ask for permission when they are sharing photos of friends and family online.
 Make sure that they know what kind of information they should and shouldn’t be sharing on social media platforms.
 This avoids any personal details ending up on the internet.
 Encourage them to only accept Facebook friend requests from people they know and set public accounts like Twitter and Instagram to private.
 For information on how to do this, keep an eye out for an upcoming video on the Naturally Social Twitter page.

 Make children aware of what cyberbullying looks like and how to block and report anyone online who is posting hurtful or upsetting content.
 Encourage them to report any cyberbullying they see, even if it is not aimed at them.
 Reassure them that reporting someone to social networking websites is anonymous.